%20(1).png)

 Maintaining good standing requires attention to ongoing obligations.
 Rhode Island imposes Secretary of State filing requirements and Division of Taxation obligations based on your federal tax classification.

-• Tax obligations: $400 annual charge for pass-through LLCs; varies by tax classification
+Tax obligations: $400 annual charge for all LLCs taxed as pass-throughs, regardless of income or activity; varies by tax classification

 FAQs about LLC formation in Rhode Island